 Joshua’s head snapped around to Tommie.
-Quietly yelling he responded.
+Quietly yelling, he responded.

 “I don’t care if you don’t believe in the forest, but this is a boat graveyard.
-All the sightings of colossal beaks breaking water, and the tentacles.
+All the sightings of colossal beaks breaking water and the tentacles.
 Not to mention the noises and the strange energies that rise from the waters.
 Do you know why no one makes camps near the forest?
 Because of all the weird things that come out of the waters.
 You may not believe in this, but that does not mean it is not real.”

-“I told you that this was a great idea, now dad won’t have to work tomorrow.
+“I told you that this was a great idea; now, Dad won’t have to work tomorrow.
 This is more fish than dad has seen for a week.”
 Tommie yelled as the fish kept piling up.

-Tommie’s face soured as he looked to Joshua to start gloating, but his eyes were focusing in something in the water.
+Tommie’s face soured as he looked to Joshua to start gloating, but his eyes were focusing on something in the water.
 Tommie’s followed Joshua’s eyeline to a point in the water where there were bubbles that were rising that dwarfed the fish.

 “We have to leave.”
 Joshua said calmly.

-“Yea I think we do.”
+“Yea, I think we do.”
 Tommie replied, eyes locked on the bubbles.

-They both picked up their paddles, ignoring the fish that were floundering in their boat they carefully put the paddles into the water.
-Upon the first stroke the large bubbles started to move towards their boat with speed.
+They both picked up their paddles, ignoring the fish that were floundering in their boat.
+They carefully put the paddles into the water.
+Upon the first stroke, the large bubbles started to move towards their boat with speed.

-“By the love of Vure let us survive this.
+“By the love of Vure, let us survive this.
 Now paddle!”
 Joshua yelled.

 The brothers started to move as fast as they could, splashing heavily as the broad side of their paddles hit the water.
-Panicked screams reached the ears of an individual on the shore line.
-She squinted through the dark, only seeing the boat as it entered a moonlight filled section of the water.
+Panicked screams reached the ears of an individual on the shoreline.
+She squinted through the dark, only seeing the boat as it entered a moonlight-filled section of the water.